Amazon Machine Images (AMI)

 Provided at no additional charge to Amazon EC2 users.

 An Amazon EBS-backed, PV-GRUB AMI that includes Linux 3.4, AWS tools, and repository access to multiple versions of MySQL, PostgreSQL, Python, Ruby, and Tomcat.

 Updated on a regular basis to include the latest components, and these updates are also made available in the yum repositories for installation on running instances.

-Amazon Linux includes packages that enable easy integration with AWS services, such as the Amazon EC2 API and AMI tools, the Boto library for Python, the Elastic Load Balancing tools.
+Includes packages that enable easy integration with AWS services, such as the Amazon EC2 API and AMI tools, the Boto library for Python, and the Elastic Load Balancing tools.

 For more information, see Amazon Linux.